From Novelty to Production Tool

 Synthesia and HeyGen sit in a different category from prompt-based tools.
 They focus on realistic avatars that speak a script you provide.

 You type or paste a script, choose an avatar and voice, and the tool renders a presenter video.
 Many offer dozens of languages and accents.
+For standalone narration and voiceovers, compare the best AI voice generators.

 This is ideal for training modules, product explainers, and corporate communications.
 It removes the need for cameras, studios, or on-camera talent.